TheOdinProject/curriculum/extra_stuff/lessons_in_progress/sinatra.md

 <!-- *Estimated Time: no-one knows! -->

-Now that you have a handle on how Ruby can connect to the web through HTTP we are going to take a look at [Sinatra](http://www.sinatrarb.com/), an extension of Ruby for quickly creating web applications with minimal effort.
-Basically, it does for you the types of things you were doing in the last lesson making process of using Ruby on the web quicker and easier.

-There really isn't a whole lot new to learn here, but the power it gives you is substantial.
+One of the biggest frustrations beginners have with learning Rails is getting their head around all the 'magic' that Rails seems to do.

+The power of Rails is how quickly you can develop complex apps, this speed comes from all the things Rails does for you in the background.
+Rails does a lot of complex things in the background that are hidden with abstractions.
+This is where the percieved'magic' happens.

+Sinatra is a small light weight web framework written in Ruby.
+It allows you to make small web applications quickly.
+Like Rails, Sinatra is built upon [Rack](http://rack.github.io/) so you can think of it as a bare bones version of Rails.
+There is no 'magic' to speak of as everything is very explicit.
+This is why learning Sintra before learning Rails is so benificial.
+It reduces the learning curve of learning Rails quite a lot.

 Sinatra does a few of the same things that Rails does, but it doesn't create the file-structure for you.
 The benefit of doing it yourself (and the main reason we're learning this at all) is that once you get a feel for how to set up routes and organize your views in Sinatra, the complex file structures and methods in Rails will start to make a whole lot more sense.

+There isn't a whole lot to Sinatra so you can learn it pretty quickly, but as you will see you can build very impressive apps with it.

 ## Points to Ponder

 *Look through these now and then use them to test yourself after doing the assignment*

-* What is a DSL?
-How is that different from a framework?
-(Sinatra is a DSL, Rails is a framework)
 * What are routes?
-* What is ERB (you should _probably_ already know this)
+* What is ERB?
 * what are _sessions_ in Sinatra, and how do you use them?

 ## Your Assignment